- What is mental abuse

 What Is Mental Abuse

-Mental abuse toward children can take many forms.
-Here are the five types of mentally abusive behavior 2.
+Mental abuse from parents can take many forms.
+Here are the five types of mentally abusive behavior.
+2

 - Constant criticism or belittling